esciencecenter-digital-skills/Natural-language-processing/episodes/episode02.md

 corpus
 ```

-This shows that there are things in there sich as `\n` which defines new lines.
+This shows that there are things in there such as `\n` which defines new lines.
 This is one of the things we want to eliminate from the text in the preprocessing steps so that we have a more analyzable text to work with.

 ## Tokenization
 We will now start by splitting the text up into individual sentences and words.
 This process is referred to as tokenizing; instead of having one long text we will create individual tokens.